adobe/aem-core-wcm-components/Guidelines.md

 - [ ] Namespaced CSS and JS selectors to apply only to the one component.

 #### 5.ii.
 Lean
-- [ ] No dependencies on back-end or front-end frameworks.
+- [ ] No functionality that isn’t deemed necessary.
 - [ ] No abstraction layers that aren’t absolutely necessary.
-- [ ] No functionality that isn’t deemed necessary.
 - [ ] No styles or scripts that are design or site specific (keep them to the bare minimum).

 #### 5.iii.
 Separated concerns